realA10001986/Time-Circuits-Display/README.md

 ## SD card

-The provided audio files are, after proper installation (see "[Audio file installation](#audio-file-installation)"), part of the firmware and stored in the device's flash memory.
-These default sounds can, however, be substituted by files on a FAT32-formatted SD card, and will be played back from the SD card.
-No installation necessary.
+The provided audio files are, after [proper installation](#audio-file-installation), part of the firmware and stored in the device's flash memory.

+The default sounds can be substituted by your own sound files on a FAT32-formatted SD card.
+These files will be played back directly from the SD card during operation, so the SD card has to remain in the slot.
+The built-in [Audio file installer](#audio-file-installation) cannot be used to replace default sounds in the device's flash memory with custom sounds.

-Your custom replacements need to be put in the root directoy of the SD card, be in mp3 format (128kbps recommended) and named as follows:
+Your custom replacements need to be put in the root directoy of the SD card, be in mp3 format (128kbps) and named as follows:
+- "alarm.mp3".
+Played when the alarm sounds.
+- "alarmon.mp3".
+Played when enabling the alarm by holding "1"
+- "alarmoff.mp3".
+Played when disabling the alarm by holding "2"
+- "nmon.mp3".
+Played when manually enabling night mode by holding "4"
+- "nmoff.mp3".
+Played when manually disabling night mode by holding "5"

+The following sounds are time-sync'd to display action.
+If you decide to substitute these with your own, be prepared to lose synchronicity to display action:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed
 - "baddate.mp3".
 Played when a bad (too short or too long) date was entered and ENTER was pressed
 - "intro.mp3": Played during the power-up intro
 - "travelstart.mp3".
 Played when a time travel starts.
 - "timetravel.mp3".
 Played when re-entry of a time travel takes place.
-- "alarm.mp3".
-Played when the alarm sounds.
-- "alarmon.mp3".
-Played when enabling the alarm by holding "1"
-- "alarmoff.mp3".
-Played when disabling the alarm by holding "2"
-- "nmon.mp3".
-Played when enabling night mode by holding "4"
-- "nmoff.mp3".
-Played when disabling night mode by holding "5"
 - "shutdown.mp3".
 Played when the device is fake "powered down" using an external switch (see below)
 - "startup.mp3".
 Played when the clock is connected to power and finished booting

-If a file is not found on the SD card, the default file from the device's flash memory will be played.
+If you intend to use the very same SD card that you used for installing the default sound files, please remove the file "TCD_def_snd.txt" from the SD card first.

-Several sounds are time-sync'd to display action, such as "intro", "enter", "baddate", "startup", "timetravel", "travelstart".
-If you substitute those with custom files on the SD card, synchronicity will naturally be lost.

-Note that the "Audio file installer" cannot be used to replace default sounds in the device's flash memory with custom sounds.
-Your custom sounds will be played back from the SD card, which needs to remain in the slot.

 ## Additional Custom Sounds